Skip to content

 Table of Contents:

-The Six Sigma program works to standardize a company’s problem-solving approach and form the way it ideates process solutions.
-To accomplish this goal, the methodology uses five data-driven stages — Define, Measure, Analyze, Improve and Control (DMAIC).
-To complete the Six Sigma certification program, a professional must master each of these concepts.
+The Six Sigma program works to standardize a company’s problem-solving approach and shape the way it ideates process solutions.
+To accomplish this goal, the methodology follows five data-driven stages — Define, Measure, Analyze, Improve, and Control (DMAIC).
+To complete a Six Sigma certification program, a professional must master each of these concepts, whether pursuing a Yellow Belt, Green Belt, or Black Belt certification level.

-Similar to how the LEAN manufacturing philosophy can help industry leaders improve their processes by minimizing unplanned downtime and maximizing equipment output, Six Sigma is a methodology that uses different techniques to assist manufacturers further by reducing labor costs, decreasing product defects, enhancing the customer experience and developing strong leaders.
+Similar to how the Lean Six Sigma manufacturing philosophy can help industry leaders improve processes by minimizing unplanned downtime and maximizing equipment output, Six Sigma belt levels apply structured techniques to further assist manufacturers by reducing labor costs, decreasing product defects, enhancing the customer experience, and developing strong leaders.

-To help you learn more about how Six Sigma could benefit your company, this article will explain the background of Six Sigma, the certification levels of the process, the Six Sigma belt order and the impact Six Sigma can have on manufacturing.
-Keep reading to find out more about the Six Sigma career certification paths and how the Six Sigma quality management method could help your operation minimize inefficiencies and defects.
+To help you learn more about how Six Sigma certification belts could benefit your company, this article will explain the background of Six Sigma, the different belt colors and certification levels, the Six Sigma belt order, and the impact this methodology can have on manufacturing.
+Keep reading to explore the career certification paths within Six Sigma quality management and how these methods can help your operation minimize inefficiencies and defects.

 More Six Sigma Resources for Manufacturers